 Spring HR Tech: Learn from those ‘shaping the next generation’ of tech

-As the one-year anniversary of the first COVID-19 lockdown approaches, certainty about the future remains in short supply.
+As we hit the one-year anniversary of the COVID-19 lockdown, certainty about the future remains in short supply.
 But employers continue working hard to take care of their workers through this pandemic.
 And that means, of course, that HR technology continues to evolve—in many cases at a faster pace than ever.

 Enter Spring HR Tech, the first-ever spring conference that will bring together the HR community to see how technology can help them accomplish their goals, whatever they might be in these fast-changing times.
 The second virtual and free HR Tech conference, complete with a state-of-the-art virtual HR tech marketplace featuring hundreds of vendors, will be March 16-19 and you can register here.